fharper/blog/src/devrelshow.md

 ## Want to be a guest?

 Are you a Developer Advocate?
-If so, I want YOU to participate to the devrelshow, just [send me an email](mailto:hi@fred.dev) (or ping me anywhere you see me).
+If so, I want YOU to participate to the devrelshow by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSc742r8gmMDciNXNa9NwlEoLyhzlXopLjVYVeogUxTFut0iUg/viewform).

 Now.